esl/elixirconf-eu-jekyll/_trainings/hypersonicotp.md

 experience: []
 name: Hypersonic OTP for Elixir Programmers
 type: tutorial
-trainers: []
+trainers:
+- _participants/aleksander-lisiecki.md

 ---
 A condensed version of our extended OTP course.
 The course will walk you through how to build an Elixir application step by step, in a reliable and battle tested way using OTP.
 Have you ever been wondering:
 How to structure your processes?
 How to handle your process’s state?
 What is BEAM fault tolerance all about?

 **EXPERTISE**

-* _Beginner and lower intermediate_
+* Beginner and lower intermediate

 **COURSE DURATION**